SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 Example: A car enters the parking at row 1.

-It wants to go to cells 2, 2 so it moves through **exactly four** cells to reach its parking spot.
+The driver wants to pakr at cell 2, 2 so the car moves trough **exactly four** cells to reach its parking spot.

 [image assetsSrc="Java-Advanced-Multidimensional-Arrays-7.png" /]

 ## Input

-- On the first line of input, you are given the integers **R** and **C**, defining the dimensions of the parking lot
+- On the first line of input, you are given the integers **R** and **C**, representing the dimensions of the parking lot

 - On the next several lines, you are given the integers **Z, X, Y** where **Z** is the entry row and **X, Y** are the coordinates of the desired parking spot

-- The input stops with the command `stop`
+- The input stops with the `stop` command

 All integers are separated by a **single** space